 We will require substantial additional financing to achieve our goals, and failure to obtain additional financing when needed could force us to delay, limit, reduce or terminate our drug development efforts.
-There is substantial doubt as to our ability to continue as a going concern.
+There is substantial doubt as to our ability to continue as a going concern.\

 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect our current level of research and development expenses to decrease for the remainder of 2023 due to the termination of enrollment in cohort D of the ENVASARC trial, however this is based on our current expectations which are subject to change.
+We expect our current level of research and development expenses to decrease for with the remainder completion of 2023 due to the termination of enrollment in cohort D of the ENVASARC trial in Q1 2024, however this is based on our current expectations which are subject to change.

-At September 30, 2023, we had cash and cash equivalents totaling \$7.8 million, of which \$0.1 million is pledged as collateral for our obligations under our corporate headquarters facility lease.
-Based upon our current operating plan, we believe that our cash and cash equivalents as of September 30, 2023 will be sufficient to fund the current requirements of working capital and other financial commitments, including our operating lease obligations, into early 2024.
+At September 30, 2023 March 31, 2024, we had cash and cash equivalents totaling \$7.8 million \$8.0 million, of which \$0.1 million is pledged as collateral for our obligations under our corporate headquarters facility lease.
+Based upon our current operating plan, we believe that our cash and cash equivalents as of September 30, 2023 March 31, 2024 will be sufficient to fund the current requirements of working capital and other financial commitments, including our operating lease obligations, late into early the third quarter of 2024.
 We will need additional funding to complete the development and commercialization of product candidates, including envafolimab and YH001.
-In addition, in December 2019 we entered into a collaboration and clinical trial agreement with 3D Medicines and Alphamab, and in October 2021 we entered into a collaborative development and commercialization agreement with Eucure and Biocytogen.
+In addition, in December 2019, we entered into a collaboration and clinical trial agreement with 3D Medicines and Alphamab, and in October 2021, we entered into a collaborative development and commercialization agreement with Eucure and Biocytogen.
 Under these agreements, we are responsible for various portions of the costs to conduct clinical trials, among other development obligations.
 We will need additional funds to advance the development of these programs and meet our cost-sharing obligations, and these requirements may be substantial depending on how many programs are selected for development and the stage of development each program reaches.
-As more fully discussed in Note 1 to the unaudited condensed consolidated financial statements included in this Quarterly Report, the uncertainties around our ability to obtain additional funding raise substantial doubt regarding our ability to continue as a going concern for a period of 12 months following the date these accompanying unaudited condensed consolidated financial statements were issued.
+As more fully discussed in Note 1 to the unaudited condensed audited consolidated financial statements for the year ended December 31, 2023 included in this Quarterly our Annual Report on Form 10-K filed with the SEC on March 5, 2024, the uncertainties around our ability to obtain additional funding raise substantial doubt regarding our ability to continue as a going concern for a period of 12 months following the date these accompanying unaudited condensed consolidated financial statements were issued.

-Regardless of our expectations, changing circumstances beyond our control, including the effects of adverse macroeconomic and geopolitical developments, such as the recent and potential future bank failures, rising inflation rates, the ongoing conflict between Ukraine and Russia and the recent state of war between Israel and Hamas and the related risk of a larger regional conflict may cause us to consume capital more rapidly than we currently anticipate.
+Regardless of our expectations, changing circumstances beyond our control, including the effects of adverse macroeconomic and geopolitical developments such as the recent and potential future bank failures, rising inflation rates, the ongoing conflict between Ukraine and Russia and the recent state of war between Israel and Hamas and the related risk of a larger regional conflict may cause us to consume capital more rapidly than we currently anticipate.
 For example, our clinical trials may encounter technical, enrollment or other difficulties or we could encounter difficulties obtaining clinical trial material or other supplies that could increase our development costs more than we expect.
 We will require additional capital prior to completing clinical development, filing for regulatory approval, or commercializing any product candidates.